ceos-org/wgiss-cda/book/preface.md

 # Preface

-This document contains the comprehensive client partner’s guide for OpenSearch, as adopted in the CEOS WGISS Connected Data Assets project.
-The document introduces the architecture background and required skills to be a client, the query interface, and an implementation outline.
+This document contains the comprehensive client partner’s guide for STAC and OpenSearch, as adopted by the CEOS WGISS Connected Data Assets.
+The document explains how clients or client applications can interact with the Connected Data Assets via their STAC API or OpenSearch interfaces.
-Several detailed use cases about how to retrieve the IDN (International Directory Network) collection ID and how to interact with the WGISS Connected Assets Granule Gateway servers are also included in this document.
+Several detailed use cases about how to retrieve collections and granules in these collections corresponding to various search criteria are also included in this document.

-Future versions of the book are expected to cover additional topics including:

-- Accessing connected data assets using STAC

 Additional information: